 Sliding glass doors and windows are aesthetically pleasing because they allow extra light into the home, and they often open onto a deck or patio.
 However, the security risks with sliding glass are obvious.
 The larger glass panes are more vulnerable to breaking, and they present an easy point of entry to anyone willing to break them.
 Likewise, a sliding glass door can be lifted right off the track and removed if it isn’t properly installed and secured.
 The latches on most sliding glass entries are also not as effective as traditional deadbolts.
 Examine all the sliding glass in your home to decide how to best secure each one.
 Multiple methods exist to help you enjoy your sliding glass while reducing the risk of a break-in.

 A dowel rod is a round stick that fits into the track of a sliding glass door or window to prevent the glass pane from sliding across the track.
-If a thief disengages the latch on your sliding glass door, he still can’t get the door open with the dowel rod holding it shut on the other side.
+If a thief disengages the latch on your sliding glass door, the thief still can’t get the door open with the dowel rod holding it shut on the other side.
 The key to using a dowel rod effectively is measuring the track to ensure the dowel rod is only a half inch shorter than the track.
 It also needs to be thin enough to fit in the track effectively.
 If you have a sliding glass window with a narrow track, a triangular rod works best because the edge of the wood fits into the track and the thin track holds it firmly in place.

 A security sensor notifies you when a sliding glass door is opened without your knowledge or permission.
 It sends a signal to an alarm panel when the glass opens, either triggering an alarm sound or automatically calling your alarm company, depending on your specific security system.
 When the alarm is turned off, the sliding panel can be opened and closed freely without the sensors activating.